raystack/dagger/docs/concepts/architecture.md

 - The core part of the dagger(StreamManager) has the following responsibilities.
 It works sort of as a controller for other components in the dagger.
   - Configuration management.
   - Table registration.
-  - Deserialization and serialization of messages.
+  - Configuring Deserialization and Serialization of data.
   - Manage execution of other plugins like pre and post processors.
   - User-Defined functions registration.